-This consultation has now closed and the results are being collated.
-View the proposed changes below.
+This consultation has now closed and the results are available below.

 To develop and advance ICAEW’s consumer engagement strategy and to address the concerns and recommendations outlined in the CMA’s 2016 report, ICAEW opted for a voluntary approach to improving the provision of price and service information to consumers.